N2PDAO/moloch/README.md

 The `Member` struct stores all relevant data for each member, and is saved in the `members` mapping by the member's address.

 ```
 struct Member {
     address delegateKey; // the key responsible for submitting proposals and voting - defaults to member address unless updated
     uint256 shares; // the # of shares assigned to this member
     bool exists; // always true once a member has been created
     uint256 highestIndexYesVote; // highest proposal index # on which the member voted YES

-        mapping (address => uint256) sharesDelegated; // the # of shares the member delegated to a certain adress
+    mapping (address => uint256) arrayPointer;    // the Pointer at what position the adress of this member is stored in the array of the delegated
+    address[] addressDelegatedTo;  // the adreses of member which delegated to this member
+    bool delegated;
 }

     mapping (address => Member) public members;
     mapping (address => address) public memberAddressByDelegateKey;
 ```

 The `exists` field is set to `true` when a member is accepted and remains `true` even if a member redeems 100% of their shares.
 It is used to prevent overwriting existing members (who may have ragequit all their shares).

+The `delegated` field is set to `true` when a member has delegated their shares to another member.
+It is used to stop the member voting when their shares are delegated to another member as well as preventing another member delegating shares to them (i.e. you cannot delegate shares to a member who has delegated their shares).

 For additional security, members can optionally change their `delegateKey` (used for submitting and voting on proposals) to a different address by calling `updateDelegateKey`.
 The `memberAddressByDelegateKey` stores the member's address by the `delegateKey` address.